 This post may contain affiliate links.
 Please read my disclosure policy.

-Learn how to prep, cut and cook Romanesco!
+Learn how to prep, cut and roast Romanesco!
 This recipe for roasted Romanesco is simply the best way to enjoy the delicious, distinctive vegetable, a relative of broccoli and cauliflower.
 To cook, toss the florets on a sheet pan with lots of olive oil, garlic and seasonings and roast for about 20 minutes.
 This recipe can be made with broccoli as well.

 Have you seen a chartreuse-green vegetable in your market that looks like a psychedelic version of cauliflower?
 That would be Romanesco.
 Do you wonder what it is and what the heck to do with it?